unicode-org/cldr/docs/ldml/tr35-collation.md

 ### Visibility

 Collations have external visibility by default, meaning that they can be displayed in a list of collation options for users to choose from.
 A collation whose type name starts with "private-" is internal and should not be shown in such a list.
 Collations are typically internal when they are partial sequences included in other collations.
-See _, [Collation Types](#Collation_Types)_ .
+See _[Collation Types](#Collation_Types)_ .

 ### <a name="Collation_Indexes" href="#Collation_Indexes">Collation Indexes</a>